Demographics of Kerala: SC and ST population in Kerala

-Catholic church (Syrian and Latin rites) is the largest denomination among Kerala Christians.
-Malankara orthodox church, Jacobite Syrian orthodox church and Marthomite Syrian church denominations claim Syrian roots.
-Major Protestant groups include Church of South India (CSI), various Pentecostal churches.
+Catholic church (Roman, Latin and Malankara) is the largest denomination among Kerala Christians.
+Orthodox, Jacobite and Marthoma denominations claim Syrian roots.
+Major Protestant groups include CSI, various Pentecostal churches.
 Chaldean Syrian, Seventh Day Adventists, Salvation Army are some other denominations.

 Tribal communities

 Kerala has approximately 35 distinct scheduled tribes that constitute 1.3% of the population.
 Though entirely unique, their languages are often not highlighted as distinct in the census.
 The Paniyan, who are the numerically dominant tribe, live in north east of the state and practice settled cultivation.
 The Kattunaikan, Kurichian and Kuruman belong to the same region.
 Palleyan, Palliyan and Palliyar inhabit the Idukki region not far from the Anamalai and Palani hills of Tamil Nadu where you find the same population.
 The Kadar, Irular, Kurumbas, Maha malasar and Malasar inhabit the Palghat region close to their counterparts in Niligiri and Anamalai hills of Tamil Nadu.
 The same is the case of the Kudiya and Koraga living in the northern most tip of the state next to Kodagu and Dakshina Kannada region of Karnataka.